deserteagle417/RE1-Autosplitter/README.md

 1. King Henry (Jill NMG Only)
 2. Rebecca Practicing the Piano (Chris NMG Only)
-3. Chemical Skip (MG Categories Only)
+3. Chemical Skip (MG categories Only)
 4. Yawn 1
 5. Mansion 1
 6. Courtyard 1